spear-sim/spear/docs/content_guidelines.md

     |                                  # our spear Python module, and to control the behavior of our tools when exporting to
     |                                  # other physics simulators.
     |                                  #
-    ├── urdf_joint_0000                # A UrdfJointComponent represents a joint, and is a PhysicsConstraintComponent with
+    ├── urdf_joint_0000                # A UrdfJointComponent represents a joint, and is implemented as a derived class of
-    |                                  # additional state and functionality.
-Each joint connects a parent and a child
+    |                                  # PhysicsConstraintComponent with additional state and functionality.
+Each joint connects
-    |                                  # component, and the joint component itself should be a sibling of the child component
+    |                                  # a parent and a child component, and the joint component itself should be a sibling of
-    |                                  # it is connecting.
-We do not allow joints to connect sibling components, or
+    |                                  # the child component it is connecting.
+In our guidelines, we do not allow joints to
-    |                                  # grandparents and grandchildren, even though this is permitted in Unreal, because
+    |                                  # connect sibling components, or grandparents and grandchildren, even though this would
-    |                                  # this type of joint cannot always be simulated efficiently in other physics engines.
+    |                                  # be permitted in Unreal, because this type of joint cannot always be simulated
+    |                                  # efficiently in other physics engines.
     |                                  #
     ├── urdf_joint_0001                #
     └── ...                            #